RahulBansal-24/video-upload-REST-API/README.md

 ## 💾 Database Connection

-The MongoDB connection string is defined inside server.js.
+The MongoDB connection string is to be given inside server.js in format :
-Here for devTown team testing actual DB string is given but general format is:

-const MONGO_URL = "mongodb+srv://<username>:<password>@cluster0.mongodb.net/podcast";
+const MONGO_URL = "mongodb+srv://<username>:<password>@cluster0.mongodb.net";

 Insert your mongoDB **username** and **password** in respective spaces